strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 points to a single user, without revealing personal information.
 This can be done with derived streams.

 In the snippet below, you will find the `derived_data` configuration of the batch-job.
-This configuration shows the data-connector to read _from_, the file to write _to_ and the allowed consent levels and consent type of the data like before.
+This configuration shows the data-connector to read _from_, the file to write _to_, and the allowed consent levels (purposes that should be decrypted).
+The consent level type is deprecated and should typically be set to _GRANULAR_, meaning that each desired purpose should be listed explicitly under the consent levels, and each record should explicitly specify consent for each corresponding purpose as well.
+Here, _CUMULATIVE_ means that a consent for purpose 2 will include consent for purpose 1 as well.
 Finally, the snippet also shows the `masked_fields`.
 Within the data contract block `"databert-handle/batch_job_public/1.0.1"{ ... }` you can see the column names or `field_patterns` of the fields to mask.